-The Community Public Charter School, in its 2nd year of operations with under 50 students, is accredited; CATEC does not require accreditation as a vocational/technical school and to excel, we are working to create in them the skills, motivation and persistence to own their future and ours.
+The Community Public Charter School, in its 2nd year of operations with under 50 students, is accredited; CATEC does not require accreditation as a vocational/technical school matters to the child, their family, their teacher and their school.
+It also matters to you, the citizens and taxpayers of Albemarle County.
+When we work every day to take every child - regardless of their capability, socioeconomic status, parental involvement or other factors - and challenge them to embrace learning and to excel, we are working to create in them the skills, motivation and persistence to own their future and ours.
 Our future is inextricably bound with the future of our community's schoolchildren.
 Their success is our success.
 Albemarle County is not an average county.
 We do not want an average education for our children.
 We want them to receive a best-in-class education that is competitive with the nation's top districts and prepares them for the world they will inherit.